 There are a number of defenses to criminal mischief, in addition to the trial defenses.
 Some of the most common defenses are:

-The damages caused were necessary in order to protect self or another person
+- The damages caused were necessary in order to protect self or another person

-- The damages were unintentional
+- The damages were accidental

-Here at Gans Law, our attorneys have experience with criminal mischief cases in both the juvenile and adult courts.
+Here at Gans Law, our Central Florida attorneys have experience with criminal mischief cases in both the juvenile and adult courts.
 If you have been arrested or charged with the crime of Criminal Mischief, contact us today for a free consultation.